Regional Competitions Rules

-4.2 The completed project work and associated materials supplied is the property of WorldSkills New Zealand.
+4.2 The completed project work and associated materials supplied are the property of WorldSkills New Zealand.

-6.4 Where a region does not have six eligible competitors in a skill category, it is at WSNZ discretion to invite the winning competitor (entered under rule 1.1 or 1.2) to enter the National Finals.
+6.3 Where a region does not have six (6) eligible competitors in a skill category, it is at WorldSkillsNZ discretion to invite the winning competitor (entered under rule 1.1 or 1.2) to enter the national competition.

-7.2 Be residing in New Zealand for the time between the National Final and the International Competition unless undertaking approved training overseas.
+7.2 Be residing in New Zealand for the time between the national competition and the international competition unless undertaking approved training overseas.

 7.7 Accept responsibility to raise the balance of funds as may be required for WorldSkills competition travel and accommodation.

-7.8 Be of good character, deemed to be befitting that of a representative of New Zealand in an international environment.
+7.8 Be of good character and deemed by WorldSkillsNZ to be befitting that of a representative of New Zealand in an international environment.

 8.1 In the first instance, any complaint (either before, during or after the competition) will be referred to the Chief Judge of the competition concerned.

-8.2 In the event that satisfactory resolution cannot be achieved, the Grievance Committee will be convened comprising: a. a technical representative of the competition event. b. an independent Chief Judge from an unrelated skill category c. a nominated representative of complainant.
+8.2 In the event that satisfactory resolution cannot be achieved, the Grievance Committee will be convened comprising of:

-8.3 If a satisfactory resolution cannot be achieved by the Grievance Committee, the matter shall be referred to the Chief Executive Officer WorldSkills New Zealand, who will in consultation with the Regional Coordinator and respective Skill Manager, make a final determination.
+8.3 If a satisfactory resolution cannot be achieved by the Grievance Committee, the matter shall be referred to the General Manager, WorldSkills New Zealand, who will in consultation with the Regional Coordinator and respective Skill Manager make a final determination.